qstackfield/lcac-benchmark/README.md

 ### Why It Matters

-LCAC is part of an emerging integrity layer for AI —
+LCAC is part of an emerging integrity layer for AI.
-a neutral benchmark for **reasoning governance**.
+A neutral benchmark for **reasoning governance**.
 By standardizing cognitive stability metrics, LCAC enables:

 - Transparent comparison between reasoning systems